oasys-kit/OASYS-SRW/README.txt

-This is the WORKING project for SRW IN OASYS
+This is the project for SRW IN OASYS

-THIS VERSION IS UNDER DEVELOPMENT AND IS HIGLY INSTABLE:

-             INSTALLATION IS NOT RECOMENDED!!!!